Licensed Professional Counselor, EMDR Therapist

 Specialties and Focus Areas

-I believe that therapy straddles the line of art and science.
+Therapy straddles the line of art and science.
 As an art form, healing and growth are often not linear and can be messy.
 Things like silence, radical acceptance, vulnerability, being present, honesty, creativity, community, safety, connection and trust are all key toward developing a healthy mind and a vibrant life.
 Just as importantly, therapy requires evidenced-based practices that are ethical and give people concrete ways to effectively cope with mental illness.
-This is why I’ve dedicated time and energy towards becoming an EMDR (Eye Movement Desensitization Reprocessing) therapist – an evidenced based method of helping clients confront, resolve and heal from trauma.
+This is why I’ve dedicated time and energy towards becoming an EMDR (Eye Movement Desensitization Reprocessing) therapist – an evidenced based method of helping clients confront, resolve and heal from trauma and PTSD (post traumatic stress disorder).

 My goal is to help my clients identify their values, goals and struggles and honor who you are as a person; no matter your race, age, gender, religious or spiritual preference, sexuality, or ethnicity.
 From there, we can collaboratively develop a personalized plan that will guide you as you walk towards the life you want to create.
 Sometimes, this may look more structured.
 Other times, it may be more like walking through an unlit forest or digging in your own personal archeology site.
 Regardless, my hope is to offer you a safe space of kindness, empathy, expertise and hope.